alxtkchk/iBudg/README.md

 ## Acknowledgements

 - This project was inspired by the need for a simple and intuitive budget management tool.
-- Special thanks to the Python community for their contributions to open-source software development.
+- Special thanks to the Python community for their contributions to open source software development.